-Annually average of population potentially affected by at least three months of drought conditions, as calculated using the standardized precipitation-evapotranspiration index (SPEI) and using a 3-month accumulation period.
+Annual average of population potentially affected by at least three months of drought conditions, as calculated using the standardized precipitation-evapotranspiration index (SPEI) and using a 3-month accumulation period.

-- % computed with reference to the total 2016 Population - \\ % computed with reference to the total 2050 Population
+- \ % computed with reference to the total 2016 Population - $^{}\,\%$ computed with reference to the total 2050 Population

-- \ % computed with reference to the total 2016 GDP - $^{}$ % computed with reference to the total 2050 GDP
+- $^{\ast}\,\%$ computed with reference to the total 2016 GDP - \\ % computed with reference to the total 2050 GDP

-- With respect to present conditions (1951-2000 climate), the probability of occurrence of severe effective precipitation deficiency (precipitation - evapotranspiration) will increase by 45% in the future (2050-2100 climate).
-It is likely that a larger share of Botswana will experience frequent droughts. - In a present climate, on average about 687 thousand people (31% of the total 2016 Population) are annually affected by droughts.
-Under future climate conditions, this number is expected to increase up to 82% (on average 2.2 million people if population growth is accounted for). - The average annual percentage of GDP affected by droughts (i.e. the economic value produced in areas hit by droughts) is about 31% of the total GDP.
-This is equivalent to 4.7 billion USD per year which could be impacted by droughts.
-Under future climate conditions, this may rise to 81% of the GDP (12 billion USD), which could amount to 70 billion USD if socio-economic projections are accounted for.
+- With respect to present conditions (1951-2000 climate), the probability of occurrence of severe effective precipitation deficiency (precipitation evapotranspiration) will increase by 45% in the future (2050-2100 climate).
+It is likely that a larger share of Botswana will experience frequent droughts. - In a present climate, on average about 845.000 people (37% of the total 2016 population) are annually affected by droughts.
+Under future climate conditions, this number is expected to increase to 78% (on average 2.1 million people if population growth is accounted for). - The average annual percentage of GDP affected by droughts (i.e. the economic value produced in areas hit by droughts) is about 38% of the total GDP.
+This is equivalent to 5.8 billion USD of GDP per year that could be impacted by droughts.
+Under future climate conditions, this may rise to 80% of the GDP (12 billion USD), which could amount to 68 billion USD if socio-economic projections are accounted for.